nguansak/typegraphql-nestjs/README.md

 ```

 ## Caveats

-Graphql Federation not supported.
-This for is being made for use in my current projects, which don't use schema federation, since I have no idea nor the need to use schema federation it is not being worked on.

 While this integration provides a way to use TypeGraphQL with NestJS modules and dependency injector, for now it doesn't support [other NestJS features](https://docs.nestjs.com/graphql/tooling) like guards, interceptors, filters and pipes.